Different Types of Skype Scams and How to Avoid Them

 Is it dangerous to accept strangers on Skype?

 Yes.
-It is important to verify the identity of all the people you interact with on Skype.
+Verifying the identity of all the people you interact with on Skype is important.
 You can permanently block, report, and delete suspicious messages or accounts on Skype.

 Is Skype safe to use?